Davon-Rolage/Poetriumph/README.md

 # README for Poetorium Django Project
-Poetorium is a Django project that allows users to translate poems from one language to another and save them to database.<br>
+Poetorium is a Django project that allows users to translate poems from one language to another and save them to the PostgreSQL database.
-It uses PostgreSQL database.
 ## Installation
 1. Create a virtual environment with `python -m venv venv`
 1. Activate the virtual environment with `venv\scripts\activate`